garthvh/garthvh.github.io/_posts/2015/2015-5-21-Pay-for-your-Printer-by-Running-a-Low-Cost-3DHub.markdown

 I have now completed more than 25 orders and am the [second highest rated Printrbot Simple Metal on 3D Hubs](https://www.3dhubs.com/3dprint/printer/Printrbot_Simple_Metal) in the world, and based on the total of 161 reviews for hubs in Seattle it appears that I have accounted for 15-20% of the total order volume on 3D Hubs for Seattle.

-Printing people's projects has really been a great experience and I highly recommend it to people who have their printer dialed in and are trying to figure out what to do with all of their filament.
+Printing people's projects has really been a great experience and I highly recommend it to people who have their printer dialed in and are trying to figure out what to do with their filament.